-Cropped to size @300dpi including border if required
+Cropped to size @300dpi including border if required, jpeg or tiff

-8 – bit with no layers, extra channels or paths
+8 – bit flattened with no layers, extra channels or paths

-Of course, we will simply charge you a minimal labour fee calculated in 5minute blocks at $12.50 each.
+Of course, if its something we cant fix in 5 minuites, we will simply charge you a minimal labour fee calculated in 5 minute blocks at $15 each.

 Generally we can adjust up to 30 files for 5 minutes (depending on size and requirements)